stolksdorf/nomic-base/rules.md

 #### 103: Liberum Veto
 > a) An amendment is approved if it has the majority the votes among the active players.
 >
-> b) There must be at least 3 (three) votes from active players for the amendment to be approved.
+> b) There must be at least 3 votes from active players for the amendment to be approved.